Introduction

 Parent Tip:

-Ask questions like: “Would you want to try that someday?” or “What did you like about their performance?”
-This creates interest without pressure.
+Ask questions such as, "Would you want to try that someday?" or "What did you like about their performance?"
+This may build interest, not pressure.

 5. Positive Self-Talk Activities for Kids